-For other jurisdictions considering whether or not to legalise assisted suicide or euthanasia these fifteen jurisdictions can usefully be seen as a series of fifteen experiments in attempting to create the much vaunted “safe” regime for assisted suicide or euthanasia.
+For other jurisdictions considering whether or not to legalise assisted suicide or euthanasia these sixteen jurisdictions can usefully be seen as a series of sixteen experiments in attempting to create the much vaunted “safe” regime for assisted suicide or euthanasia.

 The data from each of these live laboratory experiments is – to say the least – patchy.
 Some of the regimes, while boasting of their “safety” seem deliberately designed to so minimise the collection and publication of data as to make it intrinsically impossible ever to know if, and how often, things go wrong.

-Nonetheless a careful scrutiny of all the available data on the fifteen experiments leads to the conclusion that they are all – in various ways – fatally flawed.
+Nonetheless a careful scrutiny of all the available data on the sixteen experiments leads to the conclusion that they are all – in various ways – fatally flawed.

-None of the fifteen regimes that have so far been tried or designed excludes wrongful deaths.
+None of the sixteen regimes that have so far been tried or designed excludes wrongful deaths.